rpoyner/copbl/README_STDLIB_HAS_MOVED.md

 The version in this repository will be removed in a few days, and as of now is no longer being updated.
 Please make sure you check out the latest version from its new location.

+The other components in this repository will be moved sortly to the [[cfengine/design-center]] repository, and they will also disappear from here.
+Eventually the `copbl` repository will disappear entirely.

 If you have any questions, please email contact@cfengine.com.